London Transport Museum

 What to See

-See trams, trolleys, rail cars, and buses, plus posters, timetables, models, and transport equipment and tools from the early 19th century.
+See omnibuses, trams, trolleys, rail cars, and city buses, plus posters, timetables, models and transport equipment and tools from the early 19th century.
 One of the collection highlights is the very first underground electric train, launched in 1890.
 From the same time period is a 'padded cell' rail carriage.
 Then there's the familiar red London bus, both single and double-decker varieties.
+And you can see what life was like long before public transport when wealthy Londoners used sedan chairs carried by a pair of porters.

 See how the transportation system was used during both World Wars, and how the decrepit above ground system was reinvigorated with the introduction of the familiar Routemaster buses in 1959.